MZohaib364/AI-Video-Assistant-Phidata/README.md

 ## 🔄 Workflow

+Upload a Video or Enter a YouTube Link:

-Upload a video file.
+  Upload: Use the file uploader to select a video file.

+  YouTube Link: Enter the URL of the YouTube video.

-Enter a query related to the video content.
+Enter a Query: Provide a question or insight you're seeking about the video content.

-Click Analyze Video.
+Analyze: Click the "Analyze Video" button.

+View Results: The AI-generated insights and analysis will be displayed.

 View AI-generated insights and analysis.